javiertuya/visual-assert/README.md

 - From .NET include the `VisualAssert` package in you project as indicated in [NuGet](https://www.nuget.org/packages/VisualAssert/)

+Most of the .NET code and tests are converted from java using the [JavaToCsharp](https://github.com/paulirwin/JavaToCSharp) converter.

 ## Usage

 From Java, instantiate the `VisualAssert` class and perform an assert: